How to Remove Your Data from Data Brokers (Step-by-Step Guide 2026)

 Quick Answer: Data removal is not a one-time event.
 It is a maintenance habit.

-Even after spending 300+ hours removing yourself from 200 sites, your data will likely reappear within 3-6 months.
+Even after removing yourself from 300+ sites, your data reappears within 3–6 months.
 This happens because:

 - New Scrapes: Brokers scrape new data sources continuously.